-The terms "cannabis retailer," "cannabis storefront retailer," and "retail cannabis delivery" shall have the same meanings as the terms are defined in Section 5.54.020 of this Code, as amended from time to time.
+The terms "cannabis retailer," "cannabis storefront retailer," and "retail cannabis delivery" shall have the same meanings as the terms are defined in Section 5.[insert section] of this Code, as amended from time to time.

 "Daycare center" shall have the same meaning as the term is defined in Section 26001 of the California Business and Professions Code, as amended from time to time.
-"Daycare center" includes a child daycare facility other than a family daycare home, and includes infant centers, preschools, extended daycare facilities, school age child care centers, and child care centers licensed by the California Department of Social Services.
+"Daycare center" includes a child daycare facility other than a family daycare home, and includes infant centers, preschools, extended daycare facilities, school-age childcare centers, and childcare centers licensed by the California Department of Social Services.